Golgi tendon organ

-The Golgi tendon organ (GTO) (also called Golgi organ, tendon organ, neurotendinous organ or neurotendinous spindle) is a proprioceptor – a type of sensory receptor that senses changes in muscle tension.
-It lies at the interface between a muscle and its tendon known as the musculotendinous junction also known as the myotendinous junction.
-It provides the sensory component of the Golgi tendon reflex.
+The Golgi tendon organ (GTO) (also known as Golgi organ, tendon organ, neurotendinous organ or neurotendinous spindle) is a skeletal muscle stretch receptor proprioceptor.
+It is situated at the interface between a muscle and its tendon known as the musculotendinous junction.
+It senses muscle tension (whereas muscle spindles are responsible for detecting muscle length and changes in muscle length).
+It is innervated by type Ib sensory nerve fibers.

+It represents the sensory leg of the Golgi tendon reflex arc.

 The Golgi tendon organ is one of several eponymous terms named after the Italian physician Camillo Golgi.

 Structure

 The body of the Golgi tendon organ is made up of braided strands of collagen (intrafusal fasciculi) that are less compact than elsewhere in the tendon and are encapsulated.
 The capsule is connected in series (along a single path) with a group of muscle fibers (10-20 fibers) at one end, and merge into the tendon proper at the other.
+Each capsule is about 1 mm long, has a diameter of about 0.1 mm.